Red-Devil74/DLG-F3K-script/README.md

 I downloaded this from:
 http://rcsettings.com/index.php/viewdownload/13-lua-scripts/217-dlg-flight-graph-for-opentx-2-0-x

-I tried to get in contact with the owner but he has not reponded.
+I have had contact with him and he is fine if with it if I try tho get the script a bit further

+ne RC-settings page is here:

 I will make some changes to this to improve it.
 If the owner does not like this, please contact me so I will get this all down!